 Although it has been proposed that a breeding ban be put in place until such time that the group becomes suitably stable, it is expected that after 5 years there will be some young children and babies in the group.

 As the group slowly expands, there will come a time when it will have to consider moving to a larger site or possibly splitting into two.
-Hopefully by this time the number of zombies will have dwindled due to the lack of new victims to infect, and disorganised raiding gangs will have run out of resources and perished, or got their acts together and settled into a sustainable way of living.
+Hopefully by this time the number of zombies will have dwindled due to the lack of new victims to infect, and disorganised raiding gangs will have run out of resources and perished, or become bored and got their acts together, settling into a sustainable way of living.
 This would open up the arena vastly allowing large-scale food production to be undertaken which in turn would allow for further increases in population.

 Ultimately, more satellite groups would break away from the original leading to a slow but steady repopulation of our planet and the beginning of a new enlightened age, a brave new world, the 'sixth age of mankind'.